hiitsmike1/michaelcrandall.github.io/index.md

 ---

 ## Projects
+###Verilator ALU Simulation
-Verilator ALU Simulation - Designed, simulated, and tested a simple Arithmetic Logic Unit (ALU) using Verilog, Verilator, GTKWave, and VSCode.
+- Designed, simulated, and tested a simple Arithmetic Logic Unit (ALU) using Verilog, Verilator, GTKWave, and VSCode.
 This project includes a Verilog ALU module, a C++ simulation harness, input test vectors, and waveform output for verification.
 It can serve as a example of hardware description, digital logic design and simulation workflows.
 [View project files on GitHub](https://github.com/hiitsmike1/michaelcrandall.github.io/tree/main/alu_verilator)

 ---